 Pewbeam Documentation

 Pewbeam is a desktop app that detects Bible verses in real time during sermons and displays them on screen.
-It listens to the sermon, identifies scripture references — whether quoted directly or paraphrased — and presents the matching verse on your broadcast output.
+It listens to the sermon, identifies scripture references — whether quoted directly or paraphrased — and presents the matching verse on your broadcast output (NDI, HDMI, or in-app preview).

 How Pewbeam works